 The Jingarmup catchment delivers comparatively low nutrient loads to Geographe Bay relative to other sub-catchments.

-Image: Phosphorus loads in the Jingarmup Brook are primarily sourced from cattle grazing.
+Nutrient loads in the Jingarmup Brook are primarily sourced from fertiliser from cattle grazing.

 The Department of Water and Environmental Regulation has been monitoring the water quality of Jingarmup Brook fortnightly since 2006.
-Data from 2009-2016 is presented in the table below (as data from 2008 represents data from 2006-2008).
+Data from 2009-2017 is presented in the table below.
 The data shows total phosphorus concentrations to be fairly stable at around 0.02mg/L, well below the water quality target of 0.1mg/L. Total nitrogen concentrations are slightly above the water quality target of 1.0mg/L.

 The Jingarmup Brook catchment is categorised as an ‘intervention’ catchment as this waterway is currently meeting the phosphorus target but not the nitrogen target.